 - 3. Campaigning is permitted in common areas of City facilities (such as building lobbies and public entranceways), as well as on public right of way sidewalks and thoroughfares, and in public parks and public areas of transit stations, subject to the following: - a.
 Anyone campaigning shall not impede traffic, cause safety issues or disrupt other facility users; - b.
 Campaigning shall not occur at City events or programming; - c.
 Anyone campaigning shall not enter City program spaces for the purpose of campaigning/soliciting support from participants in City programs; - d.
-Anyone campaigning shall not enter rented spaces for the purpose of campaigning/soliciting support from participants at private functions without permission from the rental contract holder: - e.
+Anyone campaigning shall not enter rented spaces for the purpose of campaigning/soliciting support from participants at private functions without permission from the rental contract holder; - e.
 The Parks and Facilities By-law regulates and promotes the responsible enjoyment and use of City parks and related facilities.
-Use of parks and related facilities for formal campaigning purposes such as events, rallies etc. shall be subject to review by the Parks, Recreation and Facility Services Department and any applicable by-law conditions and/or other requirements with respect to permits, contracts and/or permission letters; and - f.
+Use of parks and related facilities for formal campaigning purposes such as events, rallies etc. shall be subject to review by the Recreation, Cultural and Facility Parks, Recreation and Facility Services Department and any applicable by-law conditions and/or other requirements with respect to permits, contracts and/or permission letters; and

+- f.
 The Transit By-law regulates public transit, including fares and transfers, proof of payment, transit passes, general prohibitions, Transitway guidelines, Park & Ride lots, permits, fees and enforcement.
-Use of public areas of transit stations for formal campaigning purposes such as events, rallies etc. shall be subject to review by the Transit Services Department and any applicable by-law conditions and/or other requirements with respect to permits, contracts and/or permission letters.

-4. The placement of election signs on public and private property for municipal, provincial, and federal elections is regulated by the Signs on City Roads By-law and the Temporary Signs on Private Property By-law.
+Use of public areas of transit stations for formal campaigning purposes such as events, rallies etc. shall be subject to review by the Transit Services Department and any applicable by-law conditions and/or other requirements with respect to permits, contracts and/or permission letters. - g.
+The Advertising Using City Assets and Programs Policy regulates advocacy advertisements, including advertisements for political parties or candidates.
+Advocacy advertisements shall be subject to the conditions and/or requirements of the Advertising Using City Assets and Programs Policy. - 4.
+The placement of election signs on public and private property for municipal, provincial, and federal elections is regulated by the Signs on City Roads By-law and the Temporary Signs on Private Property By-law.
 Election signs are not permitted "in or upon transit property" pursuant to the Transit By-law but are otherwise permitted to be placed on nearby City property upon the "inner boulevard" as described in the Signs on City Roads By-law.